HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_crop_aspect_ratio.md

 `cropAspectRatio` is an array of aspect ratio string, which will be passed to DAM as an environment variable.

-Newly added aspect ratios can be seen on the DAM UI.
+Newly added aspect ratios can be seen while editing an image

 ![Digital media asset crop ratios](../../../images/dam_crop_aspect_ratios.png)